-At December 31, 2006, there were 150,000 gross developed acres and 66,920 net undeveloped acres in the Cherokee Basin properties we acquired in 2007.
+At December 31, 2006, our ownership interest in the Cherokee Basin includes an interest in 96,000 gross developed acres and 23,920 net undeveloped acres.
 Developed acres are acres spaced or assigned to production wells or units.
 Undeveloped acres are acres on which wells have not been drilled or acres that have not been pooled with a productive well.
 A gross acre is an acre in which a working interest is either fully or partially leased.
 The number of gross acres may include minerals not under lease as a result of leasing some but not all joint mineral owners under any given tract.